smartinez87/exception_notification/README.md

 *Array of Hashes, optional*

 Contains additional fields that will be added to the attachement.
 See [Slack documentation](https://api.slack.com/docs/message-attachments).

+### Rocket.Chat notifier

+This notifier sends notifications to a rocker.chat channel using the rocket-chat-notifier gem.

+#### Usage

+Like slack notifier

 ## Mattermost notifier